The Pink Panther Theme: Other versions

-The theme and variations thereof were utilized in the Pink Panther theatrical shorts, composed by William Lava and Walter Greene, as well as for the television series The Pink Panther Show The New Pink Panther Show, and The All New Pink Panther Show, the former two composed by Doug Goodwin and the latter composed by Steve DePatie.
+The theme and variations thereof were used in the Pink Panther theatrical shorts, composed by William Lava and Walter Greene, as well as for the television series The Pink Panther Show, The New Pink Panther Show, and The All New Pink Panther Show, the former two composed by Doug Goodwin and the latter composed by Steve DePatie, David's son.

 From 1976 to 1991, the theme served as the think music for Safe Crackers, a pricing game featured on the American game show The Price Is Right.

 In the 1978 film Revenge of the Pink Panther, the theme—and much of the soundtrack from this entry in the series—drew heavily from the disco sound of the late 1970s.
 The theme itself was reworked to include a dancier bassline, electric keyboard, and a guitar solo.
 A similar treatment was given to 1983's Curse of the Pink Panther, where the music featured considerably more synthesized elements.

 The theme was used in John McLaughlin and Al Di Meola's live version of Chick Corea's "Short Tales of the Black Forest", from the 1981 album Friday Night in San Francisco.

 In the 1993 film Son of the Pink Panther, the theme was rearranged and performed by Bobby McFerrin in the opening titles, the only version of the theme to be performed in a cappella style.
-The credits featured the theme in the traditional style, similar to its appearance in Return of the Pink Panther, with an electric keyboard bassline.
+The credits featured the theme in the traditional style, similar to its appearance in The Return of the Pink Panther, with an electric keyboard bassline.

 A 1990s pop-style arrangement of the theme by Jared Faber is featured in the soundtrack of the 1996 computer game The Pink Panther: Passport to Peril as the game's opening theme.

 Actresses Drew Barrymore, Lucy Liu and Cameron Diaz, along with Los Angeles–based entertainers The Pussycat Dolls, danced to the theme in their film Charlie's Angels: Full Throttle (2003).

 Christophe Beck rearranged the music for various uses in the 2006 reboot and its sequel, The Pink Panther 2—DJ Paul Oakenfold remixed the theme song for the 2006 film.
 Mancini is given a posthumous credit in the opening titles for the theme.

 The theme was featured in the film The Life and Death of Peter Sellers (2004).

 A rearranged rock-styled electric-guitar version of Henry Mancini's "Pink Panther Theme", composed by David Ricard, was used for the short-lived Pink Panther and Pals series in 2010.